StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 08/10/2020 - Cstadther - Fixed issue #377, increased size of area for dice pool, also added functionality to reduce image size the larger the pool gets.
 - 08/10/2020 - Cstadther - Fixed issue #376 with Upgrade Buttons not working correctly when multiple dialog are open.
 Added Downgrade Buttons.
 - 06/10/2020 - Cstadther - Updated force dice for dice pool by subtracting max and committed.
 - 05/10/2020 - Cstadther - Found by Alerion, fix for firingarcs